tech-learning-collective/tech-learning-collective.github.io/_events/event-2020-06-27-mr-robots-hacker-happy-hour.md

     - Tech Learning Collective
 performers:
     - Tech Learning Collective
+teaser: Join us for another in our series of FREE cybersecurity crash courses and virtual socials featuring themes from the critically-acclaimed TV show, Mr. Robot.
+This time, we'll focus on the hacks of Season 1, Episode 2, but all hacks from all previous episodes will be in scope, too.
 ---

 Join us for another in our series of FREE cybersecurity crash courses and virtual socials featuring themes from the critically-acclaimed TV show, <cite>[Mr. Robot](https://www.themoviedb.org/tv/62560-mr-robot)</cite>!
 This time, we'll focus on the hacks of Season 1, Episode 2, but all hacks from all previous episodes will be in scope, too.